2012 Michigan Women's Track & Field Roster

 New Faces Set to Start Track and Field Careers at U-M

-Shean Conlon joined the University of Michigan men's and women's track and field staff in September 2010 and is in his fourth season working with the Wolverine pole vaulters.
+Shean Conlon joined the University of Michigan men's and women's track and field staff in September 2010 and is in his fifth season working with the Wolverine pole vaulters.

-Throughout his seven years of men's and women's collegiate pole vaulting experience, he has developed seven school record holders, 14 all-conference performers and three conference champions.
+Throughout his eight years of men's and women's collegiate pole vaulting experience, he has developed seven school record holders, 14 all-conference performers and three conference champions.

-In three seasons at Michigan, he has directed five vaulters to 14 All-Big Ten performances, including one Big Ten champion.
-He has also produced seven NCAA East Preliminary qualifiers, one three-time All-American and a multi-school record holder.
+In four seasons at Michigan, he has directed five athletes to 14 scoring performances at the Big Ten Championships, including one Big Ten champion.
+He has also produced eight NCAA East Preliminary qualifiers, one five-time All-American and a multi-school record holder.

-During the 2013 season, Conlon guided tri-captain Kiley Tobel to All-America second team accolades at the NCAA Outdoor Championships, as well as a pair of Big Ten Field Athlete of the Week citations.
-Tobel has been selected to the Capital One Academic All-District V second team in each of the past two years (2012, '13) and was also named U-M's Big Ten Sportsmanship honoree in 2013.
+During the 2013 season, Conlon guided Tobel to All-America second team accolades at the NCAA Outdoor Championships, back-to-back All-Big Ten second team performances at the indoor and outdoor championships, as well as a pair of Big Ten Field Athlete of the Week citations.
+Tobel also set a new school record in the outdoor pole vault (4.25m, 13-11.25).

-In 2012, he directed Tobel to appearances at the NCAA Indoor and Outdoor Championships, where she earned First and Second Team All-America honors, respectively.
-Tobel also received outdoor All-Big Ten second team accolades, set new indoor and outdoor pole vault records at Michigan and was named U-M's Female Breakthrough Athlete of the Year.
+In 2012, Conlon directed Tobel to appearances at the NCAA Indoor and Outdoor Championships, where she earned First and Second Team All-America honors, respectively.
+Tobel also received outdoor All-Big Ten second team accolades and was named U-M's Female Breakthrough Athlete of the Year.
 Conlon also guided Jack Greenlee to the Big Ten Conference outdoor pole vault title, where he earned All-Big Ten first team honors.

 In his first season with the Maize and Blue in 2011, Conlon produced three NCAA Preliminary Round qualifiers, one NCAA qualifier and helped Austin DeWildt and Tobel earn their team's respective Most Improved Athlete award.
 With Conlon's assistance, Greenlee and DeWildt each climbed into the all-time top 10 performance list at Michigan.